ettienekorayyi/portfolio_v2/README.md

 # Stephen Melben Corral v2
 This is my website portfolio developed to showcase my skills and experience as well as my passion in software development.
+This portfolio is created using React Hooks for the front end.

 # Technologies Used
 - React